Victoriano Huerta

-After a military career under President Porfirio Díaz and Interim President Francisco León de la Barra, Huerta became a high-ranking officer during the presidency of Madero during the first phase of the Mexican Revolution (1911–13).
+After a military career under President and dictator Porfirio Díaz and Interim President Francisco León de la Barra, Huerta became a high-ranking officer during the presidency of Madero during the first phase of the Mexican Revolution (1911–13).
 In February 1913, Huerta joined a conspiracy against Madero, who entrusted him to control a revolt in Mexico City.
 The Ten Tragic Days – actually fifteen days – saw the forced resignation of Madero and his vice president and their murders.
-The coup was backed by the nascent German Empire as well as the United States under the Taft administration.
+The coup was backed by the German Empire as well as the United States under the Taft administration.
 But the succeeding Wilson administration refused to recognize the new regime which had come to power by coup.
 The U.S. allowed arms sales to rebel forces.
 Many foreign powers did recognize the regime, including Britain and Germany, but withdrew further support when revolutionary forces started to show military success against the regime; their continuing support of him threatened their own relationships with the U.S. government.

 Huerta's government resisted the U.S. incursion into the port of Veracruz that violated Mexico's sovereignty.
 Even Huerta's opponents agreed with his stance.
-The Constitutionalist Army, the forces of the northern coalition opposing Huerta, defeated the Federal Army.
+The Constitutionalist Army, the forces of the northern coalition opposing Huerta, defeated the Federal Army, winning a decisive victory at the Battle of Zacatecas.
 Huerta was forced to resign in July 1914 and flee the country to Spain, only 17 months into his presidency, after the Federal Army collapsed.
 While attempting to intrigue with German spies in the U.S. during World War I, Huerta was arrested in 1915 and died in U.S. custody.

 His supporters were known as Huertistas during the Mexican Revolution.
 He is still vilified as a traitor by modern-day Mexicans, who generally refer to him as El Chacal ("The Jackal") or El Usurpador ("The Usurper").